-ployed the rational basis test to judge a sex classification, the Court apparently left open the prospect that stricter review could be applied in an appropriate case.
-This is such a case."
-Clearly, then, the Frontieros' attorneys were pushing the suspect class approach; yet they provided the Court with an alternative, albeit with some reluctance: "Despite our position that the instant burdensome classification by sex is suspect, and therefore subject to strict scrutiny, the plaintiffs submit that the challenged statutes fail even to meet the traditional reasonableness test."
+90 Ruth B. Cowan, Women's Rights through Litigation: An Examination of the American Civil Liberties Union Women's Rights Project, 1971-1976, 8 COLUM.
+HUM.
+RTS.
+L. REV. 378 ployed the rational basis test to judge a sex classification, the Court apparently left open the prospect that stricter review could be applied in an appropriate case.
+This is such a case."92 Clearly, then, the Frontieros' attorneys were pushing the suspect class approach; yet they provided the Court with an alternative, albeit with some reluction by sex is suspect, and therefore subject to strict scrutiny, the plaintiffs submit that the challenged statutes fail even to meet the traditional reasonableness test."95